YasminFaghir/MICB475_24W1_Team_10/Proposal Outline- ROUGH.md

 ## Research Question: What are the key environmental drivers of microbial composition in wetlands and their impact on microbial diversity?

 ## Experimental Aims
-1. Ecosystem Health & Conservation
+1.Wetlands Are Biodiversity Hotspots

-- Wetlands support diverse microbial communities crucial for nutrient cycling, organic matter decomposition, and water purification.
+- Wetlands host diverse microbial communities that play essential roles in nutrient cycling, organic matter decomposition, and greenhouse gas emissions.
+- Understanding how environmental factors shape microbial composition can provide insights into ecosystem health and resilience.
+2.Microbial Communities Drive Wetland Functions
+- Microbes mediate carbon and nitrogen cycles, influencing wetland productivity and climate regulation through CO₂ and CH₄ fluxes.
+- Identifying key microbial taxa linked to specific environmental conditions can help predict how wetlands respond to climate change or human disturbances.
+3.Predicting Microbial Responses to Environmental Change
+- By correlating pH, carbon, nitrogen, elevation, and respiration rates with microbial diversity, we can predict how microbial communities shift under different environmental scenarios.
-- Identifying microbial indicators can help monitor ecosystem stability and degradation.
+- This can inform wetland restoration and conservation efforts by identifying microbial indicators of ecosystem stability or degradation.
-2. Agriculture & Soil Health
+4.Supporting Sustainable Agriculture

-- Wetland microbes improve soil fertility and structure, reducing reliance on chemical fertilizers.
+- Wetland microbes improve soil fertility and structure, aiding in nutrient retention and reducing fertilizer dependence for nearby agricultural lands.
-- Certain microbes enhance nitrogen fixation, carbon sequestration, and drought resilience, supporting sustainable farming.
-- Understanding microbial shifts helps mitigate agricultural runoff pollution in wetlands.
+- Understanding microbial interactions can help mitigate agricultural runoff pollution, preventing excess nitrogen and phosphorus from harming wetland ecosystems.
-3. Climate Regulation & Greenhouse Gas Mitigation

-- Wetlands are key regulators of methane (CH₄), carbon dioxide (CO₂), and nitrous oxide (N₂O) emissions.
-- Microbial analysis can guide strategies to reduce emissions from agricultural landscapes.
-4. Environmental Monitoring & Predictive Modeling
+5.Environmental Monitoring & Predictive Modeling
 - Developing a machine learning model can predict microbial responses to environmental changes.
 - This can support precision agriculture, pollution control, and wetland restoration efforts.